One Night in Heaven: Airplay

 "One Night in Heaven" was serviced to radio four weeks before physical release on 19 May as the follow-up to previous airplay top 10 smash "How Can I Love You More (Mixes)".
 By the end of week one on airplay, the single had become the highest new entry being played 315 times on UK Radio placing it straight in at Number 58.
 All UK Independent Local Radio stations, BBC Radio 2 and even Radio 1 had added the song to their A-Lists.
 It became M People's first Airplay Chart number one in the UK where it remained for two weeks.
 It then took another eleven weeks to leave the Airplay Top 75 which meant it was still being heavily played when its successor "Moving on Up" was released to radio.

 Music video

 The accompanying music video for "One Night in Heaven" was filmed in Barcelona, Sitges and Montserrat at the end of April 1993 and filmed over two days.
 It was the first M People music video to be filmed abroad with a relatively larger budget.
 The premise was to introduce the band and show them singing along to the song and having fun.
 The band's three members Heather Small, Mike Pickering and Paul Heard and the band's percussionist Shovell (for the first time, who would later become full-time member) are all featured in various scenes within popular tourist spots including Park Güell and the Sagrada Família both designed by Antoni Gaudí.

-"One Night in Heaven" was later published by Vevo on YouTube in October 2009, and had generated more than 3.2 million views as of December 2022.